 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Vancouver City Council reported total carbon emissions of approximately 2,522,000,000 kg CO2e.
 This figure includes Scope 1 emissions of about 2,351,000,000 kg CO2e, primarily from stationary combustion, Scope 2 emissions of around 61,000,000 kg CO2e, and Scope 3 emissions of about 110,000,000 kg CO2e, all related to waste generated in operations.
 Comparatively, in 2021, total emissions were approximately 2,585,000,000 kg CO2e, with Scope 1 emissions at about 2,450,000,000 kg CO2e, Scope 2 at around 54,000,000 kg CO2e, and Scope 3 emissions of about 82,000,000 kg CO2e.
 This indicates a slight reduction in total emissions from 2021 to 2022.
-Vancouver City Council has set ambitious climate commitments, including a target to reduce Scope 1 and Scope 2 emissions by 50% by 2030, as part of its climate change strategy, "Our Clean Future," initiated in 2020.
+Vancouver City Council has set ambitious climate commitments, including a target to reduce Scope 1 emissions by 50% by 2030, as part of its climate change strategy, "Our Clean Future," initiated in 2020.
 This strategy also includes a commitment to transition to 50% electric fleet vehicles by the same year.
-The emissions data is not cascaded from any parent organization, and all figures are sourced directly from Vancouver City Council's reporting.
-The council continues to focus on sustainable practices and aims to enhance its climate resilience through these initiatives.
+The emissions data is sourced directly from the Vancouver City Council, with no cascaded data from parent organizations.
+The council continues to focus on reducing its carbon footprint through various initiatives and strategies aimed at achieving sustainability and climate resilience.

 Access structured emissions data, company-specific emission factors, and source documents